Category Archives: Russia

 So far, so good (well, bad, actually).
 But the dismal reality of labour’s subordinate positioning is not the end of the story.
 That we can call the evolving regime ‘soft administrative authoritarian’ is because the reverse side of neoliberal austerity + surveillance and monitoring is the democratization of digital convenience, which in the post-Soviet context is often evoked as part of a narrative of authoritarian comparative advantage.
 Cue one of the endless social media posts of US ‘exiles’ in Moscow marvelling at its profusion of bars and stores, its cleanliness, order and whiteness.
 Any mention of Moscow should immediately give pause for thought, but sooner or later, innovations to make life easier there do diffuse to the margins.
 And this is because an infrastructure of ‘comfort’ is inseparable from the forms of digital control.

 hot dumplings from the mall dispenser.
-The selling points is speed and convenience
+The selling point is speed and convenience

 And the point is not to remind people that the security services have access to everything (and that even now, data in the Interior Ministry car owner database can be bought and sold for trifling sums), though they might well ‘remember’ that too.
 The point is that administrative security – including having everything the state provides on a single app (and soon, communication on a single state-messenger service: Maks) is a meaningful source of national pride – “look at what our programmers can do?
 You can’t even book a school place or doctors appointment online in the backwards UK”.
 The idea of technological progress in place of genuine progressive modernity (where rights and entitlements are advanced) renders the voices of those who urge to resist and imagine an alternative political or social order absurd and unthinkable.
 After all, Moscow is the most liveable city in the world, right?